What is the endocrine system?

 - Hypothalamus: This gland is located in your brain and controls your endocrine system.
 It uses information from your nervous system to determine when to tell other glands, including the pituitary gland, to produce hormones.
 The hypothalamus controls many processes in your body, including your mood, hunger and thirst, sleep patterns and sexual function.

 - Pituitary: This little gland is only about the size of a pea, but it has a big job.
-It makes hormones that controls several other gland such as the thyroid gland, adrenal glands, ovaries and testicles.
+It makes hormones that control several other glands such as the thyroid gland, adrenal glands, ovaries and testicles.
 The pituitary gland is in charge of many different functions, including how your body grows.
 It’s located at the base of your brain.

 - Thyroid: Your thyroid is a butterfly-shaped gland in the front of your neck.
-It’s responsible for your metabolism (how the body uses energy).
+It’s responsible for your metabolism (how your body uses energy).

 - Parathyroid: These four tiny glands are no larger than a grain of rice.
 They control the level of calcium in your body.
 For your heart, kidneys, bones and nervous system to work, you need the right amount of calcium.